Rome’s Long War on the Bible and God’s People

 And that’s our view entirely!

-“A popular Protestant theory makes it the right and the duty of each individual to interpret the Bible for himself and to follow his own religion accordingly; the Catholic, on the contrary, maintains that it belongs to the Church, and to the Church alone, to determine the true sense of the Scripture, and that we cannot interpret contrary to the Church’s decision, or to the unanimous consent of the fathers, without making shipwreck of the faith” (1, p.
+“A popular Protestant theory makes it the right and the duty of each individual to interpret the Bible for himself and to follow his religion accordingly; the Catholic, on the contrary, maintains that it belongs to the Church, and to the Church alone, to determine the true sense of the Scripture and that we cannot interpret contrary to the Church’s decision, or the unanimous consent of the fathers, without making shipwreck of the faith” (1, p.
 78).

 There is much in this paragraph that needs to be highlighted and then refuted.